-After review, the Chief Investment Officer signs off, and forwards all certifications and statements to the Director of Human Resources who shall maintain the statements.
+After review, the Chief Investment Officer signs off, and forwards all certifications and statements to the Compliance Analyst who shall maintain the statements.
 All certifications and statements required by this policy will be handled in a confidential manner so as to prevent unauthorized disclosure.